paulie-o74/-dale-watts-/README.md

 ### Testing user stories

-1. As a first time user, .
+1. As a first time user, I want to know what services are offered by ¡Dale Watts!

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|